IBM/software-networking-pot/docs/NS1 PoT/4 - SANO NS1 integration.md

 ![IBM NS1](img/SANO_NS1/Img_RNA_5.png)

-32. Add a new tile, Common -> String -> StringRemove
+32. Add a new building block, Common -> String -> StringRemove

 	a.
 Change name to CleanValue

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. str1: $Value

 		ii. str2: "Threshold triggered -- "

-33. Add a new tile, Common -> Assign
+33. Add a new building block, Common -> Assign

 	a.
 Change name to Assign_body

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $body[$Devicename]